weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 ```
 See below for a complete example.

 Example kustomization for the System of a management-hub cluster.
-This installs 5 profiles and one applciation:
+This installs five profiles and one applications:
-* CAPD - CAPI provider for Docker
-* CAPA - CAPI provider for Amazon
-* loki, prometheus - observability
-* platform - the Weave GitOps platform (GORT)
-* capi - the application holding rendered CAPI templates

 ```yaml
 resources:
 - ../../../profiles/capa.wego.weave.works